carma-int/SOLO-proxy/README.md

 There is also a companion `proxy(1)` CLI tool, which spawns an HTTP(s) proxy server with the specified options.

+CARMA > modified to remove the xforwarded for hopbyhop and via headers if not already there..

 You could think of `proxy(1)` as similar to some of the other popular open source HTTP proxy software: